 Emerging Research Themes

-Miscalibration of Confidence and Certainty Judgements with Objective Accuracy
+Miscalibration of Confidence and Certainty Judgements to Objective Accuracy

 Calibration is assessed by comparing confidence ratings with objective diagnostic accuracy: When clinicians rate 100% (or 50% or 60%, etc.) certainty in their diagnosis, are they in fact correct 100% (or 50%, 60%, etc.) of the time?
 Calibration is then an indirect measure that is calculated by comparing two other observed measures: confidence and accuracy.
-In our study sample, there was limited evidence of calibrated confidence judgements, with some studies reporting underconfidence26,28,6829 and others overconfidence30-32.
-In order to02 examine these findings in more detail, we consider factors that impact or promote calibration in diagnoses.
+In our study sample, there was limited evidence of calibrated confidence judgements, with some studies reporting underconfidence27,29,30 and others overconfidence31-33.
+To examine these findings in more detail, we considered factors that impact/promote calibration in diagnoses.

+The impact of experience on calibration

 The first major theme of interest is how calibration interacts with experience.
-A difference in calibration across experience was not always observed in the results33,34.34 Calibration interacted with case complexity and experience however, with experienced clinicians better able to pick up on when a case is more complex/difficult, adjusting their confidence accordingly35,36.56 Looking at the link between calibration and experience alone may be too simplistic, and there are other aspects of experience that influence diagnoses.
-Experienced clinicians were found to be less likely to ‘distort’ neutral information to be in support of their reported diagnoses, indicating a lower tendency toward confirmation bias377.
-Past work has also hinted at a distinction between experience (operationalised as years of experience or role seniority) and knowledge (measured using standardised tests of medical knowledge).
-In medical students, the calibration of confidence judgements were found to improve with years of education but not with medical knowledge38.
-The aforementioned information8 ‘distortion’was found to affect novice clinicians more377 and lower knowledge was found to be related to higher susceptibility to irrelevant, distracting features of a 39 However, the latter study found that medical knowledge was not directly associated with calibration.
-The second major theme is on contextual and environmental factors.
-Studies have found that calibration is affected by the complexity or difficulty of the presented case40-4202.
-When confidence judgements are not sensitive to the difficulty or complexity of the case, confidence stays fairly constant for difficult cases whilst accuracy decreases, leading to increased overconfidence (and decreased calibration).
-In past studies, complexity is manipulated by either presenting patient cases with more comorbid conditions411 or by showing conflicting information about the patient to indicate multiple possible conditions33.3 Calibration can be improved by the presence of feedback during a training period43,4434.
+A difference in calibration across experience was not always observed in the results34,35.
+Calibration interacted with case complexity and experiencewith experienced clinicians better able to identify when a case was more complex or and adjust their confidence accordingly36,37.
+Looking at the link between calibration and experience alone may be too simplistic, and there are other aspects of experience that influence diagnoses.
+Experienced clinicians were found to be less likely to ‘distort’ neutral information to be in support of their reported diagnoses, indicating a lower tendency toward confirmation bias38.
+Past work has also suggested a distinction between experience (operationalised as years of experience or role seniority) and knowledge (measured using standardised tests of medical knowledge).
+In medical students, the calibration of confidence judgements were found to improve with years of education but not with medical knowledge39.
+Information distortion, associated with confirmation bias, was found to affect novice clinicians more38 and lower knowledge was found to be related to higher susceptibility to irrelevant, distracting features of a patient’s presentation39.patient40.
+However, the latter study found that medical knowledge was not directly associated with calibration.

+The impact of contextual factors on calibration

+The second major theme relates to contextual and environmental factors.
+Studies have found that calibration is affected by the complexity or difficulty of the presented case41-43.
+When confidence judgements are not sensitive to the difficulty or complexity of the case, confidence stays fairly constant for difficult cases whilst accuracy decreases, leading to increased overconfidence (and decreased calibration)41.
+In past studies, complexity is manipulated by either presenting patient cases with more comorbid conditions42 or by showing conflicting information about the patient to indicate multiple possible conditions34.
+Calibration can be improved by the presence of feedback during a training period44,45.

-Contextual factors that pertain to the situated medical environment can also affect confidence specifically, as found using naturalistic paradigms.
-For example, clinicians may be constantly interrupted for other tasks455, especially during busier shifts where they have to manage more patients466 and may not be present for the sharing of information during handovers477.
+Contextual factors that pertain to the situated medical environment can also affect confidence specifically (rather than calibration), as found using naturalistic paradigms.
+For example, clinicians may be constantly interrupted by other tasks46, especially during busier shifts where they have to manage more patients47 and may not be present for the sharing of information during handovers48.
 Studies that simulated these situations found they resulted in lower diagnostic confidence.
 However, such studies cannot assess the effect of contextual factors on calibration with diagnostic accuracy because they were conducted in-situ, meaning that researchers for these studies are not able to obtain measures of accuracy.
 At this stage, we can only determine how these contextual factors affect confidence, rather than calibration.

 BOX 3: Papers on Imaging and Confidence